 Knowing that you don’t know is the dawning of wisdom.

 On this Diwali, my only wish for you as you march on your way towards wealth and prosperity is that this wisdom – of knowing that you don’t know – dawns on you sooner than later.
 That is what will propel you to start knowing stuff, start reading stuff, and start learning.

 Knowing what you don’t know, accepting it and not being ashamed about it is the start of a continuing journey of wisdom.
 Recognizing the darkness is the prerequisite for bringing on the light.
 Only when the darkness is brought out of hiding does the light have the opportunity to illuminate it.

 In the face of the unknown, a little humility is your best protection.

-So, be tentative in your decision making, change your mind if the facts change, diversify and please don’t go around boasting about your successes.
+Keep learning, be tentative in your decision making, change your mind if the facts change, diversify, and please don’t go around boasting about your successes.

 Only then can you dispel the darkness of your ignorance, which is what this festival of lights truly signifies.